nolan2327/CS35L-Bruin-Active-/README.md

     pip3 install selenium python-dotenv pymongo bs4

+Then a series of commands for other dependencies:

+    cd client/BA_Frontend
+    npm install
+    cd ../..
+    cd server
+    npm install
+    cd ..

 The project also relies on Google Chrome for the webscrapers.
 Follow this link https://www.google.com/chrome/ to download Chrome:

 ### Run the App